Will Johnson (musician): Undertow Orchestra

 Johnson has performed as part of the Undertow Orchestra with David Bazan, Vic Chesnutt, and Mark Eitzel.
 Johnson first met Chestnutt in 1999 in Dallas.
 Chesnutt was a fan of Eitzel's music, and the two were longtime friends.

 According to Johnson, Bob Andrews, the manager for the four musicians, had the idea in 2005 to create a band called the Undertow Orchestra from members of the Undertow Music Collective.
 Johnson said Chesnutt was adamant that the shows not feature any solo performances, with the members working to play each other's songs as backing musicians.

 Monsters of Folk

 Johnson performed with indie supergroup Monsters of Folk as the drummer on a 2009 tour.
-The lineupp included Jim James, Conor Oberst, M. Ward, and Mike Mogis.
+The lineup included Jim James, Conor Oberst, M. Ward, and Mike Mogis.
 The band toured the US and Europe and performed on the PBS show Austin City Limits in October 2010.
 Johnson became an official member of the band during that time.